9 Ways To Look Up the Property Value of a House (And How Trustworthy Each Is)

 7. Schedule an appraisal

 While the appraisal typically happens after an accepted offer, as part of the financing or purchase process, individuals — buyers or sellers — can hire appraisers independent of the lender.
-This is most commonly done if a buyer is making a cash offer, in which case a mortgage lender won’t order an appraiser.
+This is most commonly done if a buyer makes a cash offer, in which case a mortgage lender won’t order an appraiser.
 Sellers may also have reasons to request a pre-listing appraisal, such as in cases of divorce, to ensure a fair division of assets.

 A trained appraiser looks at the house and determines its value.
 They also weigh comps, the home’s condition, and any upgrades.
 Generally, an appraisal is considered the most reliable method to determine a property’s value.